TheRealKasumi/NikoLight/documentation/build.md

    Make sure to have good connections and not bridge the contacts.
    They are close to each other, so pay attention.

-5. As a last step it's time to solder the fuse to the PCB.
+5. As a final step it's time to solder the fuse to the PCB.
    Ideally using a fuse holder.
    It's for your own safety and to avoid a fire in case of issues and faults.
    So I don't want you do to anything stupid like this: <br> ![Fuse Replacement](media/build/fuse-replacement.jpg)<br>